What Is It Like To Have High-Functioning Anxiety?

 Medication can also be beneficial treating high functioning anxiety.
 Usually, antidepressants—selective serotonin reuptake inhibitors (SSRIs), anti-anxiety medications—benzodiazepines, and beta blockers are prescribed to decrease anxiety symptoms.
 SSRIs take a few weeks to begin working and carry some side effects.
 Benzodiazepines work faster and have few side effects but can be habit forming.
 Beta blockers are generally prescribed to reduce heart-related issues connected to anxiety.

 Most people who suffer from anxiety disorders do not get treatment.
 The number is even higher for people with high functioning anxiety disorder, partly because it is not readily diagnosed, but more often because most people do not realize anything is wrong.
 Observers do not see any unusual behavior and sufferers are often used to dealing with the anxiety as “normal.”

 Combining residential treatment with therapy and medication can further improve positive outcomes for controlling high functioning anxiety disorder.
 Residential treatment centers are live-in health care facilities that offer individualized treatment in a home-like setting, 24 hours a day, away from external stressors at home or work.

-Residential treatment can be very helpful in treating high functioning anxiety, because it can provide a safe and controlled environment that allows individuals to remove themselves from anxiety-causing situations that feel normal, and begin to learn how to function those situation in a healthier way.
+Residential treatment for high-functioning anxiety provides a safe and controlled environment that allows individuals to remove themselves from anxiety-causing situations that feel normal, and begin to learn how to function those situation in a healthier way.
 Typical periods of stay in residential treatment is 30-60 days or more.